EDiT: Efficient Diffusion Transformers with Linear Compressed Attention: Experiments

 \section{Experiments}

 We evaluate our EDiT and MM-EDiT models by distilling two well-known diffusion transformers using our novel EDiT and MM-EDiT architectures.
-First, we use PixArt-$\Sigma$~\cite{chen2024pixartsigma} as a conventional DiT, and second, we use StableDiffusion 3.5-Medium (SD-v3.5M)~\cite{mmdit} as the basis for our MM-DiT experiments.
+We use PixArt-$\Sigma$~\cite{chen2024pixartsigma} as a conventional DiT, and StableDiffusion 3.5-Medium (SD-v3.5M)~\cite{mmdit} as the basis for our MM-DiT experiments.

 \textbf{Dataset.} In all experiments, we rely on the YE-POP\footnote{\url{https://huggingface.co/datasets/Ejafa/ye-pop}} dataset for training.
 This subset of Laion-POP comprises about 480K images with two alternative captions each.
 For evaluation, we use the PixartEval30K dataset~\cite{chen2024pixartsigma}\footnote{\url{https://huggingface.co/datasets/PixArt-alpha/PixArt-Eval-30K}}.